 - Robbins MS, Evans RW.
 Expert opinion: primary and secondary stabbing headache.
 Headache 2015;55:565-570.

 - Robbins MS, Lipton RB.
 Transcutaneous and percutaneous neurostimulation for headache disorders.
-Headache 2015, in press.
+Headache 2016 Apr 28.
+[Epub ahead of print]

 - Robbins MS, Robertson CE, Kaplan E, Ailani J, Charleston IV L, Kuruvilla D, Blumenfeld A, Berliner A, Rosen NL, Duarte R, Vidwan J, Halker RB, Gill N, Ashkenazi A. The sphenopalatine ganglion: anatomy, pathophysiology, and therapeutic targeting in headache.
-Headache 2015, in press.
+Headache 2016;56:240-258.

 Material in this section is provided by individual faculty members who are solely responsible for its accuracy and content.